 Notable Senators Exposed to Seattle

 In all reality, the 2021 Expansion Draft will be far worse for other teams.
-The Senators may lose a viable player to Seattle, but they can keep their young core intact.
-It is also worth noting that it is hard to project how a player may perform two years from now, as Balcers could blossom into a top-six option by then.
+The Senators may lose a valuable player to the Kraken, but they will keep their young core intact.
+It is also worth noting that it is hard to project how a player may perform two years from now, as Abramov or Logan Brown could blossom into a top-six option by then.

-The future is starting to take shape for the Senators, and with 13 picks in the upcoming 2020 NHL Entry Draft, that only becomes more clear.
-Perhaps free-agent signings muddle this projected list or blockbuster trades continue to fly, but for now, the Senators seem to be in a shielded position.
+The future is starting to take shape for the Senators, and with a strong finish to the 2020-21 season, that only becomes more clear.
+Lots can change in two months, but as of now, the Senators seem to be in a shielded position.